samrobertsbaca/samrobertsbaca.github.io/blog/2025-10-31_re_dear_dearly_beloved.md

 my unity only as whole
 as the one most apart.

-my dear, if you wish to be me,
-leave you behind,
+my dear, if me you wish to be, then leave you all behind,
 stay carefully carefree.
 twirl upon my tightrope,
 and carry my world with ease.

-and if you should fall — so what?
+and if you fall — so what?
 i'll remain when you rise,
 as i have always been,
 as i always will be.